CHMEX/VOTE2019/README.md

 * 10% of total mined KMD to PIRATE :sailboat:	:anchor:	( min.
 150 KMD per Month )
 * Dedicating more time to the Komodo Eco System
 * **If I get lucky to mine a big Block ( check: <a href="https://notarystats.info"  target="_blank">www.notarystats.info</a> ) with Reward >= 500KMD I will Airdrop 55% of it to my Voters.
 These Big rewards should be for everybody**
-* minimum Funds are paid no matter the FIAT-KMD Price.
+* minimum Funds are paid regardless of the KMD-FIAT Price.

 If elected I can setup, run and pay more Servers and create new Tools I have a lot ideas, most importantly and `$BUIDL $BUIDL $BUIDL` for the next wave of Assetchains in 2019/2020.
 I got some Donations from Community members over the last few month which I'm very thankful.
 With the current Infrastructer I pay around USD 250 per month out of my pocket.